Neutrino Non-Standard Interactions via Light Scalars in the Earth, Sun, Supernovae and the Early Universe: Experimental constraints on couplings

 Since we are only interested in ultra-light mediators with $m_\phi<1 \text{ MeV}$, the absorption through the decay channel $\phi \rightarrow e^+ e^-$ is absent for our purposes.
 Thus, the absorption rate from the resonant mixing yields a mean free path length $\lambda$ given by:

-By requiring the mean free path to be shorter than $R= 10 \text{ km}$, which is the typical size of a supernova core, we derive a bound on the coupling $y_e$, as shown in Figs. \ref{fig:YeD} and \ref{fig:YeM}, labeled ``SN1987A".
+By requiring the mean free path to be shorter than $R= 10 \text{ km}$, which is the typical size of a supernova core, we derive a bound on the coupling $y_e$, as shown in Figs.~\ref{fig:YeD} and \ref{fig:YeM}, labeled ``SN1987A".

-In case of SN1987A, constraints on $y_e$ range from $10^{-9}$ to $10^{-7}$ for scalar mediators lighter than electron.
+In case of SN1987A, constraints on $y_e$ range from $10^{-9}$ to $10^{-7}$ for scalar mediators lighter than the electron.
 Even stronger constraints are obtained from HB/RG stars with an upper bound of $y_e \sim 10^{-15}$ for light scalar mediators.\\

 \textbf{\underline{$\phi-N$ coupling} :} The constraints are similar to the $\phi-e$ coupling case.
 In HB and RG stars with typical temperatures of $10$ keV, the main constraints for scalar coupling to nucleon in the literature are derived using Compton scattering, $\gamma + \text{He} \rightarrow \text{He} + \phi$, as the dominant process.
 It is required that the new energy loss per unit mass should be less than $\epsilon<10$ erg/g/s \cite{Raffelt:1996wa}.
-As shown in Ref. \cite{Hardy:2016kme}, resonant production through $\phi$ mixing with photon can increase the energy loss for low scalar masses and therefore are highly constrained.
+As shown in Ref.~\cite{Hardy:2016kme}, resonant production through $\phi$ mixing with a photon can increase the energy loss for low scalar masses and therefore the $\phi$ coupling to nucleon is highly constrained.

-The constraints from supernova comes from scalar production through bremsstrahlung process $N + N \rightarrow N + N + \phi$ \cite{Ishizuka:1989ts}.
-Bounds on coupling can be obtained by requiring the energy loss to be less than the energy contained in the neutrino burst, i.e., $\epsilon<10^{19}$ erg/g/s~\cite{Raffelt:1996wa}.
+The constraints from a supernova comes from scalar production through bremsstrahlung process $N + N \rightarrow N + N + \phi$ \cite{Ishizuka:1989ts}.
+Bounds on the coupling can be obtained by requiring the energy loss to be less than the energy contained in the neutrino burst, i.e., $\epsilon<10^{19}$ erg/g/s~\cite{Raffelt:1996wa}.
 Similarly, the trapping regime of the scalar being reabsorbed can be derived using the detailed balance between the absorption and production rates.
-Requiring the mean free path $\lambda \propto \epsilon \rho / T^4$ to be smaller than 10 km yields the constraint on $y_N$ \cite{Knapen:2017xzo}, as shown in Figs. \ref{fig:YnD} and \ref{fig:YnM}.
+Requiring the mean free path $\lambda \propto \epsilon \rho / T^4$ to be smaller than 10 km yields the constraint on $y_N$ \cite{Knapen:2017xzo}, as shown in Figs.~\ref{fig:YnD} and \ref{fig:YnM}.

 In case of SN1987A, constraints on $y_N$ range from $10^{-10}$ to $10^{-7}$ for scalar mediators lighter than electron.
-Similar to $y_e$, stronger constraints are obtained from HB/RG stars with an upper bound of $y_N \sim 10^{-12}$ for light scalar mediators.\\
+Similar to $y_e$, stronger constraints are obtained from HB/RG stars with an upper bound of $y_N \sim 10^{-12}$ for light scalar mediators.